Entrepreneurship is storytelling that solves problems

 No stranger to seeking expert help, she turned to Quillpower for long-term brand development and website copywriting.

-Here's how she rebranded her business, her website, and her social media marketing to become Richmond Institute of Sexual Empowerment (RISE Coaching).
+Here's how she rebranded her business, her website, and her social media marketing to become Richmond Institute of Sexual Empowerment (RISE to Intimacy).

 Big Idea Development

 Pamela Hock began her career as a forensic psychologist and expert witness on sex offender psychology.
 After a few years she started her private practice in trauma counseling.

 But her story is much bigger than 1-on-1 therapy can contain.

 As a survivor of sex trafficking from age 13-18, one of her paths for growing out of trauma is to tell her story on the public stage to help educate audiences and speak for the voiceless.

 So how do you connect 2 very different services?

 You need a Big Idea to bring it all together.
 For Pamela, that took shape as By Any Voice Necessary.

 A landing page is part of a customer journey funnel with one specific purpose—whether that's developing leads, email listbuilding, selling a product/course/book, or whatever.
 It centers around one call to action (CTA) repeated several times throughout the story arc.

 Check out this landing page I did for Rise to Intimacy to develop leads for her sex coaching practice.